Frontify/guideline-blocks/packages/dos-donts-block/README.md

-# Do's and Don'ts Block
+# Dos and Don'ts Block

-Inside this block, you can add text paragraphs with Do's and Don'ts.
+Inside this block, you can add text paragraphs with Dos and Don'ts.
 There are three different styles available and you can customize the layout and colors.